tari-project/tari/infrastructure/storage/README.md

-# Tari Storage
+# Taiji Storage

-This crate is part of the [Tari Cryptocurrency](https://tari.com) project.
+This crate is part of the [Taiji Cryptocurrency](https://taiji.com) project.

 An abstraction layer for persistent key-value storage.
-The Tari domain layer classes should only make use of these traits and objects and let the underlying implementations handle the details.
+The Taiji domain layer classes should only make use of these traits and objects and let the underlying implementations handle the details.

 ##  DataStore